On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Minimally Task-Sufficient Representations via IMP

+In the Cart-Pole task the cart position and its velocity are pruned (figure \ref{fig8:representation_cartpole}, top).
+Newton's laws are invariant with regard to the choice of the inertial frame of reference, so the input channels encoding the cart position and velocity do not provide additional information over the pole's angle and velocity.
+The Acrobot task requires the agent to swing-up a two-link pendulum across a line as fast as possible.
+Here, IMP eliminates all sine and cosine transformations of the rotational angles of the links (figure \ref{fig8:representation_cartpole}, middle row, right column).
+Since the swing-up can be achieved by coordinating and increasing the angular velocities of the two links, only these two dimensions have to be preserved from pruning.
+These experiments demonstrate that IMP can yield fundamental insights into what physical information is sufficient to solve a task and leverages them to prune the input representation without impairing performance.
 During our analysis we discovered that the core dimension discovery of IMP crucially depends on the initialization of the input layer weights.
 Popular weight initialization heuristics such as the Kaiming family \citep{he_2015} aim to preserve activation magnitudes across network layers.
 As a result, layers that receive high-dimensional input are initialized at lower values and are therefore prone to more aggressive pruning by IMP.
 This bias does not occur for Xavier initializations \citep[figure \ref{fig8:representation_cartpole}, top rows, right column]{glorot_2010}.
 Furthermore, we experimented with different approaches to combat this initialization bias.
 We find that downscaling the Kaiming initialization of the input layer by a factor of ten leads to a robust discovery after few IMP iterations (figure \ref{fig8:representation_cartpole}, top rows, middle column).
 While smaller rescaling factors lead to a slower separation of dimensions, larger factors result in overly aggressive pruning of the input layer.
 In summary, we have shown that the input layer initialization can shape the resulting lottery ticket mask and provide a first initialization heuristic promoting efficient minimal task representation discovery.